How to Jump Start a Car: Helpful Tips

 - Connect the negative cable (usually black) to the negative terminal on the vehicle providing the jump.

 - Connect the other end of the negative cable to an exposed metal part of the vehicle with the dead battery.
-(Unpainted components like brackets, bolts, etc., provide the best ground).
-TDI says to make sure you do not connect it to the battery, the carburetor, fuel lines or any moving parts.
+(Unpainted components like brackets, bolts, etc., often provide the best grounding, which may help prevent sparking.)

 - Remove the other end of the negative cable from the battery of the vehicle providing the jump.